wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/1-why-power-bi.md

 ### Subscribe to reports and dashboards

-To stay up-to-date on your most important content, you can subscribe to report pages and dashboards that matter most to you, and Power BI will send a snapshot to your email inbox.
+To stay up-to-date on your most important content, you can subscribe to report pages and dashboards that matter most to you.
+Power BI will send a snapshot to your email inbox.

 ![Image of Subscribe functionality in Power BI](../media/1-1/power-bi-subscribe.png)